TrademarkTrademark

 Version Timeline Example

-1. Week 1: Advisory mode—gather data, observe violations
+1. Week 1: Advisory mode, to gather data and observe violations

 2. Week 2-3: Review violations, fix false positives, document remediation paths

-3. Week 4: Soft-mandatory mode—allow overrides for exceptions
+3. Week 4: Soft-mandatory mode, allowing overrides for exceptions

 Maintenance and Review